Silversmith of Dream

 will give the soul to the silversmith,

-rolling life into shimmering dreams.
+who forges life into shimmering dreams.